Astronomical Observatory (University of Illinois Urbana-Champaign): Stebbins' research

 In 1913, Stebbins was awarded the Rumford Prize of the American Academy of Arts and Science, and in 1915 the Henry Draper Medal of the National Academy of Sciences.
 The research was also supported by grants from the Draper fund of the National Academy of Sciences and the Rumford Fund of the American Academy of Arts and Sciences.
 Stebbins served as an officer of the American Astronomical Society and was one of the American delegates in 1918 to attend the organizational meeting of the International Astronomical Union in Brussels.

 Stebbins left the University of Illinois in 1922 for the Washburn Observatory in Wisconsin and Dr. Robert H. Baker took over as the new Director of the University of Illinois Observatory.
-However, discovery and science did continued at the university's observatory.
+However, discovery and science did continue at the university's observatory.

 Robert Baker, third director

 When Robert Baker arrived he continued a photoelectric photometry program focusing on variable stars.
 He continued to use the 12-inch refractor until 1927 when a new photometer was constructed and attached to the 30-inch reflector telescope in the observatory annex.
 He supervised two graduate students who worked on this equipment in the early 1930s.
 On May 27, 1933, the star Arcturus provided light which fell onto a photo cell in the observatory's annex and sent a signal to open the Chicago World's Fair.

 The Great Depression was soon in full swing and the department budget fell from $1000 to $200.
 It was during this time that Dr. Baker authored a number of books.
 In 1930, he authored the textbook Astronomy, followed in 1932 by The Universe Unfolding, and his revision of Simon Newcomb's Astronomy for Everyone.
 In 1934 Baker described an imaginary trip to the moon in When the Stars Come Out.
 His second textbook, An Introduction to Astronomy also appeared in 1934.
 Introducing the Constellation was published in 1937 and, with the help of Howard Zim in 1951, Stars: A Guide to the Heavens.
 His textbooks were used across the country for undergraduate astronomy courses and praised as classics.

 After two sabbaticals to Harvard, Baker's interest moved from photometry to the Milky Way.
 In 1939 the 30-inch reflector was replaced with a Ross photographic telescope and in the years 1939 through 1951, Baker used the observatory's photographic telescope to help count the stars in the Milky Way and determine their distribution as part of Harvard University's Star Counting Circuit.
 This would be the primary research until Baker's retirement in 1951.
 The 12-inch refractor was only used for instruction, public open houses and for visiting school groups.